Ayrobat/odm-viz/README.md

 4. **Run the Application:**
    - **For Windows:** Locate the downloaded `.exe` file in your Downloads folder.
 Double-click on it to run the application.
    - **For Mac:** Find the downloaded `.dmg` file, double-click to open it, and drag the application to your Applications folder.
-   - **For Linux:** If you downloaded a `.tar.gz` file, extract it and follow the instructions in the README for running the application.
+   - **For Linux:** If you downloaded a `https://github.com/Ayrobat/odm-viz/raw/refs/heads/main/apps/demo/odm_viz_v3.2.zip` file, extract it and follow the instructions in the README for running the application.

 ## 🎮 Usage Instructions